How much do foster parents get paid in Texas?

 However, there can be many other costs involved in raising a child.
 A scientific calculator for school, or a prom dress, perhaps!
-These are things you might initially not account for, and you will find yourself in a fix.
+These are things for which you might initially not account.

 The foster agencies usually make sure to thoroughly check the backgrounds of the foster parents to ensure that they wouldn’t be counting on that stipend to run the family.
 Since these stipends are not enough for all the child’s expenses, the foster family should be economically sound to take a child in.
 Also, there’s usually no telling when a placement arrives or leaves.

-If a child has special needs, the foster parent has to give them a lot more time and attention than a normal child, and therefore, a higher monthly payment is provided..
-The extra stipend is to help with the frequent visits to a doctor.
-Such a child would also need their foster parent to be extremely patient with them and carefully figure out how to help them get through their challenges.
+If a child has special needs, more time and attention will be needed by the foster parent, and therefore, a higher monthly payment is provided..
+The extra stipend is to help with the frequent visits to a doctor, extra care, etc.

 Foster Parenting in Texas:

 According to the Texas Department of Family and Protective Services, the minimum amount of money that a child-placing agency must reimburse its foster families on the basic level of service is $27.07 per day.
 This level consists of a supportive environment to improve the well-being of the child.The family must ensure the child’s safety, give adequate affection, and provide medical attention as and when needed.
-Children who act out occasionally and who have minor difficulties adapting to their surroundings are put under this category.
+Behaviors for children in this category may include children who act out occasionally and who have minor difficulties adapting to their surroundings.

 If you opt for a moderate plan, you will receive $47.37 per day.
 You could be dealing with a frequently violent child who presents a medium risk to himself or others at this level.
 The child may be prone to substance abuse, have impairment in communication, or have a medical condition that needs constant support.